wal-z1/wal-z1/README.md

 ## Who ?

-I do code random projects and ideas here and there, I do some ctfs for love the love of the game, You may call me a CS Student
+I code random projects and ideas here and there, I do some ctfs for the love of the game,and You may call me a CS Student

 ---